KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-6. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-7. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-9. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-voice by fewieden](https://github.com/fewieden/MMM-voice)